Court Martial Defense

 There are three types of court-martial under the Uniform Code of Military Justice:

-Summary Courts-Martial: These are reserved for minor offense in the Uniform Code of Military Justice.
+These are reserved for minor offense in the Uniform Code of Military Justice.
 For personnel in grade E-5 or above, the maximum punishments a Summary Court-Martial may impose are being restricted for two months or less, forfeiture of two-thirds monthly pay for one month or less and one reduction in grade.
-E4 and below may face confinement for one month or less and other punishments.
-A conviction from a summary court-martial is not considered a conviction under state or federal law.

-Special Courts-Martial: Special courts-martial are reserved for less serious offenses, such as drug use, assault, theft and giving a false official statement.
+Special courts-martial are reserved for less serious offenses, such as drug use, assault, theft and giving a false official statement.
 Regardless of the offense, a special court-martial sentence is limited to no more than 12 months confinement, forfeiture of two-thirds pay per month for twelve months and a bad-conduct discharge for enlisted service members.

-General Courts-Martial: General courts-martial are reserved for the most serious offenses in the Uniform Code of Military Justice, including murder, rape, sexual assault, fraud, violent crimes, desertion and drugs distribution.
+General courts-martial are reserved for the most serious offenses in the Uniform Code of Military Justice, including murder, rape, sexual assault, fraud, violent crimes, desertion and drugs distribution.
 A pretrial investigation under Article 32, Uniform Code of Military Justice, must be conducted before a case may be referred to a general court-martial, unless waived by the accused.
-A general court-martial conviction is treated as the equivalent of a felony conviction in state or federal court and carries serious consequences to include confinement ranging from years to life, a dishonorable or bad-conduct discharge for enlisted personnel, and dismissal for officers.

 Administrative Separation